Solar active region scaling laws revisited: Introduction

 Solar active regions (ARs) are strongly magnetized regions of the solar atmosphere, formed by the emergence of magnetic flux bundles from the subsurface layers (\citealt{vDG+Green:LRSP, Fan:LRSP}).
 Their size can vary in a broad range.
 From a physical point of view the relevant parameter characterizing their size is the magnetic flux contained in the emerging flux tube.
 As each emerged field line intersects the surface twice, this flux can be approximated as half the total amount of unsigned magnetic flux integrated over the photospheric area of the AR.
 This flux measure $\Phi$ will generally depend on time (due to flux emergence and cancellation across the neutral line) and on the definition of the AR boundary.

 The distribution of AR flux over the solar surface may vary.
 Hence, other measures of AR size such as sunspot area or plage area may not scale completely linearly with $\Phi$.
 In addition, the emergence process typically results in a bipolar structure consisting of two opposite polarity flux patches, of mean area $A$.
-The line connecting the weighted mean positions of these patches is characterized by its length, the pole separation $d$, and by its tilt angle $\gamma$ to the azimuthal direction.
+The line connecting the weighted mean positions of these patches is characterized by its length, the pole separation $d$, and by its tilt angle $\gamma$ to the azimuthal direction {\revtwo of the heliographic coordinate frame}.

 How different AR characteristics, in particular $A$, $d$ and $\gamma$, scale with $\Phi$ has been the subject of numerous studies.
-Due to the large intrinsic scatter in AR properties very large samples are needed to draw statistically robust conclusions.
+Due to the large intrinsic scatter in AR properties very large samples {\revtwo containing thousands of ARs} are needed to draw statistically robust conclusions.
 A further complicating factor is that all parameters vary with time during the evolution of an AR, and further parameters such as heliographic latitude $\lambda$ or solar cycle phase and amplitude may also come into play.
-As a result, despite numerous studies, firm quantitative conclusions regarding the form of the scaling laws are still not available.
+As a result, despite numerous studies, firm quantitative conclusions regarding the form of the scaling laws are still not available {\revtwo (e.g., \citealt{Sheeley1966,Wang1989,Fisher1995,Meunier2003,Tian2003,Lemerle2015,vDG+Green:LRSP}). }

 Nevertheless, determining or at least constraining the scaling laws would be important for several reasons.
 Firstly, these relations hold important clues for the originating depth and emergence mechanism of the subsurface magnetic flux tubes giving rise to ARs (\citealt{Fan:LRSP}).
 Second, surface flux transport models widely used to compute the evolution of the Sun's large scale magnetic field include ARs as a source term (\citealt{Yeates2023}).
 This source often needs to be modelled to account for missing data or future evolution: it is clearly important for any such model to be as realistic as possible.
 Finally, as it has been realised that the Sun's axial dipole moment at the end of a solar activity cycle is a good precursor of the amplitude of the next cycle (\citealt{Petrovay:LRSP}) and this dipole moment results from the summed contributions of individual ARs, AR scaling laws allowing the calculation of these contributions for a given distribution of ARs in time, latitude and flux have an important role in solar cycle prediction.